andrewcooke/cosas/arduino/xqria/sampling.md

 ## Lookup Table Width

 This should be a power of 2 so that we can shift max frequency (20kHz) to correspond to half table size.
-In practica only a quarter table is needed.
-The exact value can be tuned on compiling/listening (along with oversample bits).
+In practice only a quarter table is needed.
+The exact value can be tuned on compiling/listening.

+Note that if the table width is not equal to tau then we need to down-sample the phase before lookup.
+It is not clear to me whether this will have a noticeable effect on the sound (it seems like it will increase the noise floor).
+So, again, I need to experiment with different table sizes.

 ## Oversampling